minetest/contentdb/app/flatpages/policy_and_guidance.md

 3.  **Screenshots must only contain content appropriate for the Content Warnings of the package.**

-4.  **Screenshots should be MOSTLY in-game screenshots.** Some alterations are okay, such as collages, added text, some reasonable compositing.
-Logo/brochure images are allowed but should NOT be the cover image.
+4.  **Screenshots should be MOSTLY in-game screenshots, if applicable.** Some alterations on in-game screenshots are okay, such as collages, added text, some reasonable compositing.

     Don't just use one of the textures from the package; show it in-situ as it actually looks in the game.